Smart Glasses Daily

 Unpacking Android XR: Google's Vision for the Future of Smart Glasses

-Google's newly released design guidelines for AI glasses pull back the curtain on Android XR, revealing a thoughtful approach to user interaction, interface design, and power management for the next generation of wearable tech.
+Google's recently released design guidelines for AI glasses pull back the curtain on Android XR, revealing a thoughtful approach to user interaction, interface design, and power management for the next generation of wearable tech.

 S. WHITMAN· American correspondent·February 17, 2026·2 min read